 The cave contains an overwhelming abundance of speleothems, lighted in a typical Chinese manner with coloured lights.
 The formation called Red Silk Mosquio Net is a huge drapery.
 A massive pillar consisting of a huge stalagmite and a rather small conic stalactite is called Fish Tail Peak because of its shape.
 The stalagmites are of the type Palm Trunk Stalagmite which are only formed in huge chambers as those of this cave.
 A beautiful detail are some Rimstone Pools surrounded by a forrest of small stalactites in one corner of a huge chamber.
 They are called Mountain City or Pastoral Scenery.
 Rather funny are sometimes the English translation of poetic Chinese names on the English language tours.
 There is a formation called A Bumper Harvest of Melons and Vegetables and other speleothems are called Listening to Flute Music From a Secluded Place.

 However, at the moment this cave holds our unofficial award of being the most kitschy way to present a cave.
 There is probably not a single white lightbulb in the whole cave, and to make it worse they have installed a lightshow.
 They are really fond of the "almost otherworldly air".
 Its like american cakes on LSD.
 Beware of sugar poisoning.

 The cave system is vast and has served many purposes during history.
-During World War II it was used as air raid shelter.
+The first visitors left their traces, calligraphy inscriptions, mostly poems and travelogues, during the 8th century, the Tang Dynasty.
+During the Sino-Japanese war it was used as air raid shelter.
+Hospitals and newspapers operated from inside the safety of the cave, impervious to Japanese bombs.
 And today black tie dinners are held in the cave.